 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

-toenail is onychocryptosis.
+An ingrown toenail is medically referred to as onychocryptosis.

 What are the symptoms and signs of an ingrown toenail?

 Ingrown toenail symptoms and signs include redness, pain, and swelling.
 Sometimes there may be a clear yellowish drainage, or if it becomes infected, pus drainage.
 Occasionally, ingrown toenails resolve without treatment.
 Painful, persistent, and recurring ingrown toenails should be treated by a podiatrist.